Skip to Main Content

 Standard auto insurance refers to a rating category that auto insurance companies use to determine how much of a risk a driver presents.
 Generally, the higher the perceived risk, the more a driver will pay for coverage.
 Most drivers fall into the standard category.

 Standard auto insurance does not refer to a coverage amount or type of policy.
 Because insurance is relatively customizable, with various combinations of coverage types, limits and endorsements available, there is no such thing as standard auto insurance coverage.
-However, standard rated policies will include at least the minimum requirements required by the state, such as liability insurance.
+However, standard-rated policies will include at least the minimum requirements required by the state, such as liability insurance.

-• Standard auto insurance is offered to the majority of drivers who are low risk, but may have less-than-perfect credit or a violation on their driving record.
+• Standard auto insurance is offered to the majority of drivers who are low risk, but that may have less-than-perfect credit or a violation on their driving record.

 • Nonstandard auto insurance is for high-risk drivers, which may include those who have a poor credit score, new drivers, those who have a lapse in coverage or a serious traffic infraction preventing them from receiving a standard risk assessment.